StepanHrbek/LightsprintSDK/src/FCSS/readme.txt

   Commandline options
   -------------------

-  path/scene.3ds   Opens custom 3ds scene, 1m units, no transformations.
+  path/scene.3ds   Opens 3ds scene with 1m units, no transformations.
+                   Apply radiosity modifier in Max if possible.
-                   Textures should be in "path".
+                   All materials should have diffuse texture, in "path".
-                   Camera and light positions are not imported. path/scene.bsp   Opens custom Quake 3 map.
+                   Camera and light positions are not imported. path/scene.bsp   Opens Quake 3 map.
-                   Textures should be in "path/..".
+                   All textures should be in "path/..".
-                   Camera and light positions are not imported. rx 1280 ry 1024  Sets specified screen resolution.
+                   Camera and light positions are not imported.

   Credits